seanjmcm/VDetect/writeup_SMcM.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+The positions of vehicle detections were recorded in each frame of the video.
+A heatmap of the positive detections was generated.
+As discussed in the previous section a threshold of 16 was set in order to identify vehicle positions and exclude false flags.
+It was assumed that real vehicles would appear more than false flags.
+Following this,  `scipy.ndimage.measurements.label()` was used to identify individual areas of interest in the heatmap and then each area was presumed to correspond to a vehicle.
+Using the function `draw_labeled_bboxes`, boxes were drawn to cover the areas in which a vehicle was assumed to be present.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

 ![alt text][image5]

- ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+ ### Integrated heatmap from all six previous frames

+ Although not added to the video generation section.
+The integrated heatmap of the previous 6 images with a
 ![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Resulting bounding boxes drawn onto the last frame in the series

+The resulting integrated heatmap was passed to the function `draw_labeled_bboxes` and appears on the last frame as shown below.
 ![alt text][image7]